 Pork Cuts 101

-It's almost that time when our next round of pasture-raised pigs head to the butcher.
-We're yet again sold out on sides but we'll have lots of pork by the cut coming to farmer's market shoppers soon and we'll be launching some fun mixed-meat boxes in the coming weeks so stay tuned!
+It's almost that time when our next round of pasture raised pork heads to the butcher.
+We're yet again sold out on sides but we'll have lots of pork by the cut coming to Metro Vancouver and Fraser Valley farmer's market shoppers soon and we'll be launching some fun mixed-meat boxes in the coming weeks so stay tuned!

 So let's break it down!